memirio/Spectrums/README.md

 4. Add multiple concepts to combine them (e.g., "playful gradient 3d")
 5. Results are ranked by CLIP cosine similarity + subtle concept boosts

+### Concept Spectrum

+The Concept Spectrum feature allows you to explore the visual spectrum between a concept and its opposite using interactive sliders:

+1. **Add a concept** to your search (e.g., "playful")
+2. **Open the Concept Spectrum** by clicking the spectrum button (appears when you have suggested concepts)
+3. **Adjust the slider** to explore different similarity tiers:
+   - **Right side (100-51%)**: Shows results for the original concept, transitioning from highest similarity to lowest
+   - **Left side (50-0%)**: Shows results for the opposite concept, transitioning from lowest to highest similarity
+4. **Multiple concepts**: When multiple concepts are added, each gets its own slider.
+Results are combined intelligently based on tier positions across all concepts.

+**How it works:**
+- Results are divided into 10 tiers (each ~10% of results) based on similarity scores
+- Moving the slider reorders results within each tier, creating smooth transitions
+- The system pre-fetches results for both the concept and its opposite for instant slider response
+- Slider positions reset when concepts are removed

 ### How Search Works

 - **Zero-shot CLIP search**: Your query is embedded as text and compared directly with image embeddings via cosine similarity